Geldern-Kapellen: History

-On March 3, 1336 the knight Luef von Beerenbroeck sold the jurisdiction and the Patron Saint of Kapellen to Rainald II Von Geldern.
-He had become the feudal lord over the village of Kapellen in 1326.
+On 3 March 1336 the knight Luef von Beerenbroeck sold the jurisdiction and the Patron Saint of Kapellen to Rainald II Von Geldern.
+He had become the feudal lord over the village of Capellen in 1326.

 The village has been ravaged by fires.
-On November 11, 1690 the church burned down completely.
-On July 14, 1792, 27 houses and 16 barns destroyed by fire.
+On 11 November 1690 the church burned down completely.
+On 14 July 1792, 27 houses and 16 barns destroyed by fire.
 Also affected was the parsonage, the church could be saved.
 On the eve of the Whit Sunday (Pentecost) 1810 32 houses and 16 barns burned down.
 The famous farm Beerenbrouck had a large fire in 1908 that helped to initiate the need for a local fire department.
 In 1908 the Kapellen village volunteer fire department was founded.

-From 1798 to 1814 Kapellen was under French rule.
+From 1798 to 1814 Capellen was under French rule.
 In 1815 the Congress of Vienna added the area of the Lower Rhine to the Kingdom of Prussia.
-On April 23, 1816 the Prussian administrative organization added Kapellen to the area of Geldern.
+On 23 April 1816 the Prussian administrative organization added Capellen to the area of Geldern.
 Geldern was 1 of more than 40 districts of the province of Jülich-Kleves-Berg.

 In the 1933 the historical name Capellen was changed to Kapellen.
 This name change was a part of German Federal spelling reform program.
 It is thought that German cities with “C” names (such as Crefeld, Cöln/Cologne, Coblenz) were using French or Latin spellings.
 From 1900 to about 1930's several German city names that started with a “C” were changed to modern “K” spellings, including Köln, Krefeld, Kobelez and Kapellen.

 Until 1969 the village of Kapellen had its own government and mayor.
-On July 1, 1969 there was a municipal restructuring plan; Kapellen and other nearby villages were added to the nearby city of Geldern.
-As of 2020, the city of Geldern includes the areas (villages) of Kapellen, Hartefeld, Lüllingen, Vernum, Pont, Veert and Walbeck.
-Geldern was added to the district of Kleve on January 1, 1975.
+On 1 July 1969 there was a municipal restructuring plan; Kapellen and other nearby villages were added to the nearby city of Geldern.
+As of 2020, the city of Geldern includes the areas (villages) of Kapellen an der Fleuth, Hartefeld, Lüllingen, Vernum, Pont, Veert and Walbeck.
+Geldern was added to the district of Kleve on 1 January 1975.
 As of December 2019, Geldern had a population of 33,730.

 Sights

-Nearby are the Castle Haag (about 6 km) with its 6-hole golf course.
+Nearby are the Castle Haag (about 6 km) with both its 18 hole and 6-hole short golf course.
 The Diebels Brewery is in the nearby village of Issum, a distance of 7 km.

 Parish church St. George is Gothic Pseudo basilika from the first half the 15th century.
 The pulpit is from 1714 and the high altar from the year 1888.

 The village is known for its annual Karneval parade on the Sunday approximately 10 days before Ash Wednesday.
 This parade is scheduled in a manner to avoid scheduling conflicts with other nearby fests.

-Nearby to the west of Kapellen there is an 18th-century windmill; this building is outside the village border.
+Nearby to the west of Kapellen an der Fleuth there is an 18th-century windmill; this building is outside the village border.